 The DTI Bottom Line

 Your DTI is an essential measure of your financial security.
 The higher the number, the less likely it is that you’ll be unable to pay down your debt.
 If there are months when it seems that all your money is going toward debt payments, then your DTI is probably too high.
 With a low DTI, you will be able to weather any financial storms and maybe even take some risks.
 For example, if you want to take a job in a field you’ve always dreamed about but are hesitating because it pays less, it will be easier to adjust to a lower income.
 Plus, debt equals stress.
-The higher your DTI, the more you can begin to feel that you’re working just to pay off your creditors, and no one wants that.
+The higher your DTI, the more you can begin to feel that you’re working just to pay off your debt, and no one wants that.

 DTI and Student Loan Refinancing